mozilla-bteam/bmo/README.rst

   This can be '*' if only the load balancer can connect to this container.
   Setting this to '*' means that BMO will trust the X-Forwarded-For header.

+BMO_iprepd_url
+  This is the url to iprepd, probably something like https://iprepd.prod.mozaws.net/

+BMO_iprepd_key
+  This is an API key to iprepd.

 BMO_memcached_namespace
   The global namespace for the memcached servers.